Executive Editorial

 Clubs, families, and coaches all play a role in creating a healthier environment for referees.
 That begins with leadership, education, and a shared commitment to respect.

-His message to the soccer community is simple: referees work hard, care deeply, and strive to do their best.
+Their message to the soccer community is simple: referees work hard, care deeply, and strive to do their best.
 Just like players and coaches.

 As soccer continues to grow, supporting referees is not just about filling assignments.
 It’s about protecting the culture of the game and ensuring positive experiences for everyone involved.